Ozzletroll/TAC-COM/README.md

 3. Gradually raise the threshold value until any background noise is eliminated.
 4. If your own voice becomes muted or suppressed, lower the threshold slightly.

-Repeat this process whilst holding the Push-to-talk key.
+Repeat this process whilst holding the push-to-talk key.
 Ideally you should hear your own processed voice clearly, as well as the distinct mic open/close click tones on keydown/release.

-> **Make sure to set the "Interference" level to 0% during testing, as this setting deliberately introduces noise to the processed signal.**
+> **Make sure to set the "Noise" and "Interference" levels to 0% during testing, as these setting deliberately introduce noise and distortion to the processed signal.**

 ## Settings